 - Use a cover.
 If you aren’t using your air conditioning unit, you may want to cover it with an AC unit cover.
 In most cases, the manufacturer of your AC unit will also have covers that you can use when your AC unit is not in operation.
 Having a cover can protect your unit against the elements, debris, leaves and vandalism.
 You want to make sure, though, that the unit is not on when you cover it.

 - Install an awning above your AC unit.
 If there are a lot of trees and branches that could shed detritus and leaves into your AC system, you may want hire the carpentry services dublin to create an awning of sorts above your AC unit that can protect your air conditioner from these dangers.
 One small twig in your AC system could cause some serious damage.
-So, if you don’t want to pay an arm and a leg for repairs, simply install an awning and it may make all the difference.
+An air conditioning repair and air conditioning services professional should be able to fix your AC unit and at the same time make some modifications to protect it from elements that may damage it again.